tushar-sharma/tushar-sharma.github.io/_posts/2016-02-07-random-stranger.md

 </blockquote>
 <br>

 The other day I was reading about `Quantum Physics`.
-Bizzare events happens in quantum which are antithesis to common sense.
+Bizarre events happens in quantum which are antithesis to common sense.
 Atoms could be at two different position at the same time thanks to superpostition.
 Or electrons could message each other instantly from any distance due to quantum entanglement.
 But ripples of such quantum effects are usually not felt in our larger world.
 However scientist agree that this whole universe is quantum.
 And sometimes such bizarre quantum effects may spill into our world.

 <p>
 <center>